gelleson/flym/README.md

 The lightweight package for migration of a database inspired by liquibase.
 The flym can be used as standalone cli and as library in your go application.
+The flym is fully compatibility with liquibase's change sets.
+It can apply migration change sets based on YAML, JSON and XML.

 ## Supported database
 - Postgresql (TODO)
 - CockroachDB (TODO)